 Our 5 tips when buying an electric toothbrush

 1. Buy one in the middle of the range.
-Middle of the range will usually be better than bottom of the range but probably no worse than top of the range.
-Top of the range tends to mean that you are buying a load of useless gadgets.
-I do not believe you need to buy a toothbrush that connects to your mobile via bluetooth or a toothbrush with a built in selfie stick.
+Middle of the range are always better than the really cheap electric toothbrushes but probably no worse than top of the range.
+Often, there is no difference in the actual toothbrush between the middle and top of the range.
+Top of the range tends to mean that you are buying a load of useless gadgets including phone apps and fancy chargers.
+I do not believe you need to buy a toothbrush that connects to your phone via bluetooth or a toothbrush with a built in selfie stick.

 3. Buy a brush where you can swap the heads.
 Not everyone in the family needs their own electric brush as long as they each have their own head.
 This will be much more cost effective than buying 15 electric brushes.
 However, if this leads to a 30 minute queue for the toothbrush before the school run then forget what I said.

 4. Buy a toothbrush that tells you when you’re pushing too hard.
 Most electric brushes will tell you when you are pushing too hard so you don’t damage your gums.
 This may be in the form of the head bending back or the tone of the brush changing or a little red light flashing.
 This is really handy for avoiding undue pressure.
 Remember, the toothbrush is supposed to be doing the work, not you.